 View by the total time remaining, number of stitches remaining, and thread colors remaining.

 I use this app because it triggers a notification on my phone, which dings my smartwatch, whenever it is time to pop back into my craft room and change threads.

 I’m hopeful the future will include many more features in this app.

 Brother My Design Snap

 My Design Snap helps users transfer images from their device to a wireless embroidery machine.
-(Currently supported machines are the Stellaire XE1 and XJ1 and the Luminaire XP3, XP2, or XP1 with the upgrade kit.)
+(Currently supported machines are the Stellaire XE1, XE2, XJ1, and XJ2 and the Luminaire XP3, XP2, or XP1 with the upgrade kit.)

-You can also use the app to place embroidery designs perfectly, edit patterns, and create images.
+You can also use the app to place embroidery designs perfectly, edit patterns, and create your own designs from images.
 My machine has many of these features built-in to the user interface, so I don’t often use this app.